 There has been a considerable rise in the volume of Customer Success Manager jobs in the marketplace, CSM’s are becoming an integral part of extraordinary client experience.
-Problem is, role in CSM is relatively new and finding the right candidate for the job can certainly frustrate the hiring manager.
+The problem is, role in CSM is relatively new, and finding the right candidate for the job can certainly frustrate the hiring manager.

-CSM main goal is to improve client retention and upsell of services.
+CSM’s main goal is to improve client retention and the upsell of services.
 Customer success can be defined as a proactive, real-time sales approach consisting of building relationships with existing customers, in-depth understanding of their company and product goals, and helping the customer meet those goals through regular contact.

 Chances are you won’t find someone with years of direct experience, that’s why many Customer Success executives ask me some common questions like “How to interview customer success manager?

 ”, “What kind of skills to look for while hiring CSM?